Scaling AI to enterprise requires unlearning everything

 Modern MLOps requires automated pipelines for training, testing, deploying, and monitoring models.
 Version control for data and models, not just code.
 Standardized deployment patterns.
 Monitoring that catches problems before users do.
 None of this sounds exciting.
 All of it turns out to matter enormously.

 Budget honestly for this.
-A staggering 85% of organizations misestimate AI project costs by more than 10%, with the vast majority of respondents saying AI costs erode gross margins.
+A staggering 85% of organizations misestimate AI project costs by more than 10%.
+The vast majority of respondents say AI costs erode gross margins.
+That should terrify any CFO.
 The alternative is fifty teams building fifty different platforms that can’t communicate with each other, which wastes more time and money than almost any other organizational mistake.

 What to do starting now

 Start by mapping all potential AI opportunities across the enterprise, not just scaling the pilot you already have.
 You need to know where you’re going before you build infrastructure to get there.
-High performers are 3x more likely to have senior leaders demonstrating real ownership of AI initiatives.
+High performers are 3x more likely to have engaged senior leaders.
+Real ownership of AI initiatives is the difference.
 Without that executive connection, even good infrastructure goes nowhere.

 Build platform capabilities before you scale individual models.
 Set governance standards early.
 Create proper training programs.
 Establish the hub and spoke model that balances central expertise with embedded execution.